Why Is Charleston Called the Holy City?

 The Emanuel African Methodist Church is a part of the American Methodist Episcopal (AME) Zion, which is the oldest black congregation in the U.S. The AME Zion has houses of worship all over the East Coast.
 This congregation in Charleston dates from 1815 to 1818.

 This church was born out of necessity.
 African Americans in the 1800s had very little religious freedoms.
 If attending a white church, they sat in the segregated section of the church (usually in the back) and received church services, such as communion, only after the white congregants received theirs.
-It probably goes without saying that African Americans could not lead religious services in these churches, either.
+African Americans could not lead religious services in these churches, either.

 The first of the two synagogues on our list, the Kahal Kadosh Beth Elohim was founded in 1749.
 It is one of the oldest Jewish congregations on the East Coast.
 Not only is it one of the oldest, but it is often referenced as the site of the founding of Reform Judaism.